chan-max/Crush/README.md

 ##### what is crush ?

-*crush is an English word that can be understood as break up , press, push , compress and so on* *There is another meaning: "to fall in love briefly, passionately, and shyly*
+*crush is an English word that can be understood as break up , press, push , compress and so on* *There is another meaning: "to fall in love briefly, passionately, and shyly"*

 ## Introduction
  *make sure you are a vue user*